Multicultural Outreach & Recruitment

 If you have any questions, please contact us at email@example.com.

-We strongly encourage groups with significant proportions of African American, Hispanic/Latino, American Indian/Alaska Native, Southeast Asian, or Pacific Islander students to seek our assistance in planning a tour.
+We strongly encourage groups with significant proportions of African American, Hispanic/Latinx, American Indian/Alaska Native, Southeast Asian, or Native Hawaiian/Pacific Islander students to seek our assistance in planning a tour.
 As part of our commitment to serving underrepresented communities of color, we will make every effort to ensure that your group gains exposure to a wide variety of resources the UW has to offer.

 *Note: requests for Spring Quarter are no longer being taken.
 If you would like to schedule a tour for Summer Quarter, please email firstname.lastname@example.org.
 Thank you!

 There are many places to eat on campus!
 Taking your students to campus restaurants is a great way to expose them to the college student experience.
 At all of the UW restaurants, you can use credit cards.
 You can also pre-order Guest Meals Cards.

 - UW Guest Meal Cards